peterpay/PixateFramework/Framework/iOS/README.md

 ![You win at adding frameworks!](http://cdn.pixate.com/docs/engine/ios/2.0RC1/images/LinkedFrameworks-5.png)

-## <a id="license"></a>Enabling Pixate and Setting Your Pixate License
+## <a id="enabling-pixate-and-setting-your-pixate-license"></a>Enabling Pixate and Setting Your Pixate License

-To enable the Pixate Engine in your app, you'll need to set the styleMode of your app's window and call the Pixate initializer, passing it your license key and username.
+To enable Pixate in your app, you'll need to set the styleMode of your app's window and call the Pixate initializer, passing it your license key and username.

 Let's start with styleMode.
 Add an **#import** line at the top of your AppDelegate file:

     #import <Pixate/Pixate.h>

 Then, right before **[self.window makeKeyAndVisible];**, add the following call:

     self.window.styleMode = PXStylingNormal;

 It should look something like this: